View From The Couch is a weekly column that reviews what’s new on Blu-ray and DVD. Ratings are on a four-star scale.

 Blu-ray extras include the 1952 live-action short Reducing; the 1952 cartoon The Wise Little Quacker; and the theatrical trailer.

 THE PUBLIC EYE (1992).
 The Public Eye is the sort of film that frankly never had any chance of becoming a financial success (it grossed a paltry $3 million against a $15 million budget), yet it’s good enough that we’re thankful the studio elected to waste money on it anyway.
 Taking the life (or, more accurately, the career) of famed crime-scene photographer Weegee as its inspiration, this finds Joe Pesci delivering his most restrained performance as Leon “Bernzy” Bernstein, a ‘40s-era photographer who was always the first on the scene of every unpleasant after-hours activity (fires, accidents, and many murders), thus being able to sell his pictures to the tabloids well before his rival shutterbugs even finished processing their film.
 Knowing as many crooks as cops, Bernzy never allows himself to take sides or become personally involved, but that changes after beautiful nightclub owner Kay Levitz (Barbara Hershey) asks him to do her a favor.
 Clearly smitten, the lonely cameraman agrees, only to find himself entangled in an elaborate scheme involving feuding mobsters and wartime rationing.
-The convoluted plot and the “beauty and the beast” theme (someone even compares Bernzy and Kay to Quasimodo and Esmeralda) both maintain interest, although the key selling points are Pesci’s excellent turn and a dynamic visual look overseen by writer-director Howard Franklin.
+The knotty plot and the “beauty and the beast” theme (someone even compares Bernzy and Kay to Quasimodo and Esmeralda) both maintain interest, although the key selling points are Pesci’s excellent turn and a dynamic visual look overseen by writer-director Howard Franklin.

 Blu-ray extras consist of audio commentary by Franklin and film historian Daniel Kremer, and the theatrical trailer.